dicaormu/demo_springboot_reactjs/README.md

 to put webpack into watch mode.
 It will regenerate bundle.js as you edit the source.
 Assuming you've `http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-hotswapping`, *spring-boot-devtools* combined with this should speed up changes.

-With all that in place, you can focus on the React bits which are fetched after the DOM is loaded.
-It's broken down into parts as below:

-Since you are using webpack to assemble things, go ahead and fetch the modules you need: